benders5e/benders5e/pro-bending.md

     - When everyone on one team is knocked out of a section, each player on the other team advances one zone.
     - If a player is knocked to 0 HP, they are knocked back 3 sections (knocking them off the map unless ground was taken).
     - Regaining an area does not restore the corresponding HP.
-    - Normal dnd actions that will be at the DM's discretion (?)
 - **Move:**
     - You can use your movement to reposition yourself within your zone.
     - If you step over the back of your zone, you forfeit the ground and must move back to that zone.
 This doesn't apply to the last zone, and you must be knocked off the back edge to be knocked out of the last zone.
     - You cannot move up a zone unless your entire team moves up, which cannot happen without knocking all opposing team members out of the next zone first.
 - **Healing:**
     - Healing is permitted, but it won't move you up a zone.
 That is, if you drop below 1/3 HP and then heal back up to over 2/3, you can't go back into the first zone.
+- **Other:** Other D&D actions, such as Dodge, Hide, Help, etc. are also allowed at the GM's discretion.

 > #### Fouls
 > If you commit a foul, you move back one zone.
 Examples of fouls in pro-bending include: